 Why Understanding the Difference Matters

-Knowing the difference between FDA-approved and FDA-compliant is crucial for manufacturers, consumers, and regulatory professionals.
+Understanding the distinction between FDA-approved and FDA-compliant is essential for manufacturers, consumers, and regulatory professionals.
 For manufacturers, ensuring that their products meet the appropriate standards can prevent costly recalls and legal issues.
 For consumers, understanding these terms helps in making informed choices about the safety and efficacy of the products they use.

 Elastostar’s Commitment to Quality